Iron-Rich Prune Puree For Baby

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here about our Disclaimer and Privacy Page.

-As I’ve explained many times on this blog, we did baby led weaning with each of my babies, letting them hold solid foods.
+As a Registered Dietitian and baby feeding exerpt, I’m a huge proponent of baby led weaning and letting babies hold solid foods.
 So, I have so many easy baby led weaning recipes we’ve experimented with!

 But some foods, prunes included, aren’t very safe for babies.
 Prunes are hard to chew and could pose a choking hazard.

-But, they are a great source of fiber and iron for babies, and can help with constipation, which can happen with babies – especially when introducing solids!
+But, pureed prunes for baby are a great source of fiber and iron for babies, and can help with constipation, which can happen with babies – especially when introducing solids!

-So, prune puree seemed like the way to go to introduce this nutritious food to babies.
+So, prune puree seemed like the way to go to make a simple homemade baby food from a pantry staple!

-- High in iron – For breastfed babies, especially, the 6-month mark is when the mother’s iron stores begin to drop via breastmilk, so it’s important to introduce iron-rich foods to babies.
+- High in iron – For breastfed babies, especially, the 6-month mark is when the mother’s iron stores begin to drop via breastmilk, so it’s important to introduce iron-rich foods, like pureed prunes, to babies.

-- High in fiber – Fiber is great for babies and toddlers’ constipation.
+- High in fiber – Fiber is great for baby and toddler constipation.
 But, the fiber needs to be paired with adequate fluid intake – this prune puree for baby is great for constipation because it has both!

-- Quick – This prune puree for baby is ready in minutes, and easy for baby to self-feed on a pre-loaded baby spoon.
+- Quick – This prune baby puree is ready in minutes, and easy for baby to self-feed on a pre-loaded baby spoon.

-- Just 3 ingredients – Just prunes and water is all you really need!
-But I like to add some berries for extra Vitamin C. You can also opt for the optional chia seeds if you have them, but definitely not a must!
+- Just 3 ingredients – Just prunes and water are all you really need!
+But I like to add some berries for extra Vitamin C. You can also add chia seeds if you have them, but it’s definitely not a must!

-- Freeze for later – By freezing in an ice cube tray, you can use these in future toddler smoothies!
+- Freeze for later – By freezing in an ice cube tray, you can use these in toddler smoothies, too!

 - prunes

-- water – I prefer water, but if you have expressed breastmilk or want to add more nutrients with formula, that also works.
+- water – I prefer water, but if you have expressed breastmilk or want to add more nutrients with formula, that also works as a liquid.

 How to Make Prune Puree for Baby